gomugomucode/gomugomucode/README.md

 ## 🧑‍💻 About Me

--    🚀 Developer focused on building clean, efficient, and powerful tools
+-    🚀 Focused on building clean, efficient, and powerful tools

  -   🧘‍♂️ Combines modern tech stacks with a traditional, old-school programming mindset